What is the difference between a psychological associate and a psychologist?

 Psychologists and psychological associates share the same scope of practice in Ontario.
 They are both able to assess, diagnose, and treat psychological disorders.
 The main difference is that a psychologist has completed both Masters and PhD degrees, and a psychological associate has competed a Masters degree and four years of clinical experience.
 They have both completed the same final year of supervised practice and passed the three entrance examinations required by the College of Psychologists of Ontario.

-Yes I am a registered provider with Health Canada's Non Insured Health Benefits (NIHB) and Indian Residential Schools Resolution Health Support Program.
-Please call or email me for more details.
+You are eligible for funding for my groups if you have Indigenous Status.
+I am a registered provider with Health Canada's Non-Insured Health Benefits (NIHB) and Indian Residential Schools Resolution Health Support Programs.
+Please contact me for more details.

-Can I access your online psychotherapy services or groups if I reside outside of Ontario?
+Can I access your groups/trainings if I reside outside of Ontario?

-I am registered with the College of Psychologists of Ontario, and as such, I can only offer groups or individual psychotherapy services to individuals residing within Ontario.
+I am registered with the College of Psychologists of Ontario, and as such, I can only offer group services to individuals residing within Ontario.